ceceliacreates/nuxt-garden/content/notes/career-plan.md

 ---
-title: "Creating a Career Plan"
+title: Creating a Career Plan
 publishedOn: 2021-12-30T17:47:00
+updatedOn: 2022-01-01T17:23:00
-tags: ["career", "jobs"]
+tags: [career, jobs]
-description: "Notes on creating a career plan, potentially a blog post or series some day"
+description: Notes on creating a career plan, potentially a blog post or series some day
 ---
 ## Asking yourself why you want to work in tech